Massachusetts Security Deposit Law

 - The account number where the security deposit is being held.

-Is Written Notice Required After Receipt of the Security Deposit in Massachusetts?
+Written Notice Is Required After Receipt of a Deposit

 Yes.
 A landlord must provide a tenant with three separate notices.